dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/core_aws_resources.md

 # Core AWS Resources

 This section details the core AWS resources my team set up and how for the client project, covering storage, processing, and machine learning components.
 It covers the high level design choices we made, why, and our basic configuration to get an idea of our general direction.
-Specifics can be found in their associated documentation if you'd like to replicate exactly what we did.

 ---